TovahWeiss/switch2-legends-za-arduino-controller/README.md

 A very poorly written sample program with lots of half implimented functionality is provided to automate some tasks in Pokémon Legends ZA.
 Details about this can be found in [this file](src/za/README.md).

-##Note:## Obligatory "this works on my machine".
+**Obligatory:** "this works on my machine".
 YMMV.
 Adjust timing and delays as needed.

 How does it work?
 -----------------